 Of course, after first discovering a lone advert for the opportunity in France, I have since had my eyes opened to a whole host of websites and communities eager to welcome you into their homes, such that you can become part of something exciting that potentially could change your life forever.

-Advice for Planning Your Own Volunteer Placement
+Advice for Planning Your Own Volunteer Placement as a Family

 - Ask lots and lots of questions so that you know exactly what to expect when you get to your placement.